Skip to main content

 Understanding combined ratings isn't just academic — it directly affects your financial security.
 The difference between a 60% and 70% combined rating can mean hundreds of dollars more per month, completely tax-free.
 Over a lifetime, proper ratings can mean tens of thousands of additional dollars in compensation.

 For veterans with families, higher ratings also mean additional compensation for dependents.
-A 30% or higher rating makes you eligible for additional payments for your spouse and children, providing crucial financial support for your family.
+A 30% or higher combined rating makes you eligible for additional payments for your spouse, children, and dependent parents — meaning parents who are actually dependent on you for financial support, as defined under 38 CFR § 3.250.
+These additional payments can provide crucial financial support for your family.

 Your Next Steps